By Michael Holland –

 - Maybe it’s the acquisition that is just completing while a new, larger acquisition comes into view.

-- Maybe it’s the big ERP implementation that is almost live after a year of work only to find out there’s a big upgrade that must be implemented right away.
+- Maybe it’s the big software implementation that is almost live after a year of work only to find out there’s a big upgrade that must be implemented right away.

 - Maybe it’s the 2 years of working hard on implementing the departing CEO’s strategic plan which now will be thrown out as the newly hired CEO will want to start over with their own plan.